krystleta/se_project_react/README.md

 **Description**

-Project 10 is now a new project using React + Vite.
-This is an application that displays weather information and recommended clothing based on the weather conditions.
+Project 11 includes additional functionality where a user can create a new clothing item and specify the weather it is best suited for.
+A user may also delete an item.

 **Technologies and  techniques**

-The technologies and techniques used are React using hooks and working with the concept of functional components.
+The additional technologies and techniques used are Routes and Links for navigation.
+We are also using a mock DB so we are now making API calls to add and remove clothing items.

 **Link to the project**